-Across the Savannah plains in a stunning new habitat known as ‘The Waterhole’, our resident giraffes Jimiyu and Zarafa have been joined by adorable new arrivals Kito, and her calf Ebo, from Taronga Western Plains Zoo.
-Living alongside them are recent additions to the Taronga family, Zebras Kaya and Bwana.
-Once they have settled in their new home, you’ll be able to gaze out over the plains with only a natural water boundary between you and these iconic African animals.
+Across the Savannah plains in a stunning habitat known as ‘The Waterhole’, our resident giraffes Jimiyu and Zarafa have been joined by adorable new arrivals Kito, and her calf Ebo, from Taronga Western Plains Zoo.
+Living alongside them are recent additions to the Taronga family, Zebras Kaya and Obi.
+You can gaze out over the plains with only a natural water boundary between you and these iconic African animals.

-Then, get up close to Taronga’s pair of Fennec Fox, and our resident meerkat mob who have now relocated to their brand new, state-of-the-art exhibits.
+Then, get up close to Taronga’s pair of Fennec Fox, and our resident meerkat mob who also call Taronga's African Savannah precinct their home.

 The African Savannah is an immersive experience like no other, giving you the chance to get up close to your favourite African animals, and learn about how communities across the continent are finding solutions to the threats facing their wild cousins to ensure wildlife and people can peacefully co-exist.
 We’re paws-itive you’re going to love it.